pobrei/forecaster/README.md

 # Forecaster

-> A premium weather planning application for outdoor activities
+> A weather planning application for outdoor activities

-A premium, beautifully designed Next.js application for planning routes with detailed weather forecasts.
+A beautifully designed Next.js application for planning routes with detailed weather forecasts.
 Upload GPX files, analyze weather conditions along your path, and make informed decisions for your outdoor activities with a delightful user experience.

 ## Features